THORChain-The 3 parts to the protocol

 This means every asset on THORChain is linked to every other asset with RUNE acting as the middleman.
 This is where the term Continuous Liquidity Pool comes from.

 THORChain fees are transparent but complex.
 They are weighted to incentivise the correct behaviour and to stabilise the system.
 There are two fees:

 Fixed Network Fees

 As THORChain nodes process activity on other chains, the fees within THORChain must also cover the external gas costs.
 To do this, THORChain maintains an awareness of the current transaction costs for each connected chain.
 A user is charged 3 times the current average cost on a connected chain, this enables a node to pay up to 1.5 times for the transaction, to ensure it is processed quickly, and then the remainder is absorbed into the pool.

 The CLP algorithm includes a liquidity sensitive fee, otherwise known as a Slip-based fee.
 The fee is calculated using the ratio of transaction size to pool liquidity depth.
 The larger the transaction relative to the depth of the pool, the larger the fee.
 For liquidity providers, this means shallow pools might provide a better return on assets despite a lower transaction volume.
 Eventually, pools will tend to an equilibrium depth consummate to the volume of transactions passing through them.

-ThorChain is enabling decentralisation of DeFi away from Ethereum.
-Haven’s private, stable xAssets will to play a huge role in this ecosystem and you can play a part.
-ThorChain will enable you to earn passive income by staking your XHV and xAssets whilst helping to provide extra liquidity to both protocols.
+THORChain is enabling the decentralization of DeFi away from Ethereum.
+Haven’s private, stable xAssets will play a huge role in this ecosystem and you can play a part.
+THORChain will enable you to earn passive income by staking your XHV and xAssets whilst helping to provide extra liquidity to both protocols.